Menopause And Stress: heart disease

 Posttraumatic stress disorder (PTSD) is an unfortunate reality for many women.

 Women are more than twice as likely as men to develop PTSD after trauma (10% compared to 4%); one theory is that sexual assault is more likely to cause PTSD than other events and women experience sexual assault at a higher rate than men.
-Another is that women are more likely to blame themselves for the experience.
+Another is that women with PTSD are more likely to blame themselves for the experience.

 Regardless, there’s a correlation between PTSD and heart disease.
 A study of more than 1,000 civilian women showed that women with PTSD were three times as likely as women without PTSD to develop coronary heart disease.